matter-labs/zksync-contract-templates/templates/quickstart/foundry/testing/README.md

 # enter your PK when prompted and provide a password
 ```

-> Note that `myKeystore` can be any name.
+> Note that the name `myKeystore` is arbitrary and can be updated.
+If you decide to use another name, be sure to reference it when using `cast`.

 This will return an address (keystore address), **copy it for later use**.

+#### Using the keystore

-3. When running `cast` commands that require a private key, use `--account myKeystore --sender <KEYSTORE_ADDRESS>` instead of `--private-key <PRIVATE_KEY>`.
+When running commands that require a private key, like `forge create` or `cast send`, use `--account myKeystore --sender <KEYSTORE_ADDRESS>`.
 This will require you to enter the keystore password you provided before.

 ### Compiling contracts